opengisch/qfieldcloud-status/README.md

 ```
 ---
 title: Maintenance Announcement
-date: [yyyy-mm-dd] [hh:MM:00]
+date: [yyyy-mm-dd  hh:MM:00] # In UTC, see https://www.utctime.net/
 informational: true
 pin: true
 section: issue
 ---

-We will upgrade app.qfield.cloud to the latest release
+We will upgrade app.qfield.cloud to the latest release.
+Expected duration: 2 hours.
 ```

 3. when you are done, set `pin` to `false`